 controller.
 It aims at delivering a cost effective FlexConnect solution on a

 For a FlexConnect

 Multicast-unicast is the only available default mode.

-Global multicast and IGMP snooping are not supported.
+and IGMP snooping are not supported.

-IPv6 and Generic Attribute Registration Protocol (GARP) are supported but not multicast data.
+Attribute Registration Protocol (GARP) are supported but not multicast data.

 Cisco 8500 Series Controllers were introduced in the 7.3 release with support for local mode, FlexConnect, and mesh modes.
 The Cisco 8500 Series Controller is a highly scalable and flexible platform that enables mission-critical wireless networking in large-scale service provider and large-campus deployments.